alexpreynolds/byte-store/README.md

 [![Build Status](https://travis-ci.org/alexpreynolds/byte-store.svg)](https://travis-ci.org/alexpreynolds/byte-store)

-This utility generates and queries strictly upper triangular (SUT) and square matrices storing 1-byte encoded correlation score values between -1.0 and +1.0.
-A so-called "byte-store" file is a string of bytes in SUT or square form.
-Three encoding strategies are offered, a "full" strategy that encodes scores in 0.01 increments, a "mid-quarter-zero" strategy that encodes scores in the interval (-0.25, +0.25) as the +0.00 byte, and a "custom" strategy, which allows specification of custom minimum and maximum bounds for encoding zero-score bytes.
+This utility generates and queries strictly upper triangular (SUT) and square matrices storing one-byte encoded correlation score values between -1.0 and +1.0.
+A so-called "byte-store" file is a string of bytes in SUT or square matrix form.
+Three encoding strategies are offered, a "full" strategy that encodes scores in 0.01 increments, a "mid-quarter-zero" strategy that encodes scores within the interval (-0.25, +0.25) as the +0.00 byte-equivalent, and a "custom" strategy, which allows specification of custom minimum and maximum bounds for encoding zero-score bytes.
+Compressed square matrix byte-store files store a compressed form of encoded scores, along with metadata to do indexed retrieval of rows.

 ## Filesizes

 We compare SUT and square matrix byte storage methods because of the significant filesize differences at large scales.
 SUT byte-store files take up ``n(n-1)/2`` bytes for ``n`` elements, while a square matrix takes up ``n^2`` bytes.
+Compressed square matrix files generally take considerably fewer bytes, depending on the nature of the score data, chosen encoding strategy and efficiency of the selected compression algorithm.

 ## Score values